-Doctoral students who graduate in November 2020 or March 2021 are subject to the following deadlines affecting tuition and health insurance charges:
+Doctoral students who graduate in November 2021 or March 2022 are subject to the following deadlines affecting tuition and health insurance charges:

-November 2020 Doctoral Candidates - Deadlines that affect fall 2020 Tuition and Health Insurance Charges Ed.D.: Date by which student submits dissertation PDF to Programs Office and Electronic Dissertation Submission site On or before September 9, 2020 September 10, 2020 - October 19, 2020 Ed.L.D.: Date by which student completes third-year residency AND submits an approved Capstone Must register for fall semester?
-No Yes Charged fall tuition?
+November 2021 Doctoral Candidates - Deadlines that Charges Ed.D.: Date by which student submits dissertation PDF to Programs Office and Electronic Dissertation Submission site September 15-October 19, 2021 Ed.L.D.: Date by which student completes third-year residency AND submits an approved Capstone Must register for fall semester?
+Yes Charged fall tuition?
 Yes, but tuition charges will be reversed.
-Yes, but tuition charges will be reversed.
 Covered by fall Harvard University Student Health Insurance?
-No. If already charged for/enrolled in fall insurance, it will be retroactively cancelled back to July 31, 2020 and student will be charged for any medical costs incurred on or after August 1, 2020.
 Yes.
-Will be charged for the period 8/1/20 - 1/31/21 (unless waiver is approved).
-Last Date of Attendance September 9, 2020 October 19, 2020
+Will be charged for the period 8/1/21 - 1/31/22 (unless waiver is approved).
+Last Date of Attendance October 19, 2021

-In order to receive a November 2020 degree, the E.D.
-Program Office must receive all reader approvals no later than Friday, October 16, 2020, 4:30 p.m.
+\In order to receive a November 2021 degree, the Ed.D.
+Program Office must receive all reader approvals no later than Friday, October 15, 2021, 4:30 p.m.
 Eastern Time.

-March 2021 Doctoral Candidates - Deadlines that affect spring 2021 Tuition and Health Insurance Charges

-Ed.D.: Date by which student submits dissertation PDF to Programs Office and Electronic Dissertation Submission site Ed.L.D.: Date by which student completes third-year residency AND submits an approved Capstone On or before February 3, 2021 February 4 - February 15, 2021 Must register for spring semester?
-No Yes Charged spring tuition?
-Yes, but tuition charges will be reversed Yes, but tuition charges will be reversed Covered by spring Harvard University Student Health Insurance?
-No. If already charged for spring insurance, it will be retroactively cancelled back to January 31, 2021 and students will be charged for any medical costs incurred on or after February 1, 2021.
-No. If already charged for spring insurance, it will be retroactively cancelled back to January 31, 2020 and students will be charged for any medical costs incurred on or after February 1, 2020.
-Last Date of Attendance February 3, 2021 February 15, 2021
+March 2022 Doctoral Candidates - Deadlines that Affect Spring 2022 Tuition and Health Insurance Charges Ed.D.: Date by which student submits dissertation PDF to February 15, 2022 Programs Office and Electronic Dissertation Submission site Ed.L.D.: Date by which student completes third-year residency AND submits an approved Capstone Must register for spring semester?
+Yes Charged spring tuition?
+Yes, but tuition charges will be reversed Covered by spring Harvard University Student Health Insurance?
+No. If already charged for spring insurance, it will be retroactively cancelled back to January 31, 2022 and students will be charged for any medical costs incurred on or after February 1, 2022.
+Last Date of Attendance February 15, 2022

-In order to receive a March 2021 degree, the E.D.
-Program Office must receive all reader approvals no later than Friday, February 12, 2021, 4:30 p.m.
+\\ In order to receive a March 2022 degree, the Ed.D.
+Program Office must receive all reader approvals no later than Friday, February 11, 2022, 4:30 p.m.
 Eastern Time.

-Students must be registered in the spring semester and pay spring tuition in order to be eligible for a May 2021 degree.
+Students must be registered in the spring semester and pay spring tuition in order to be eligible for a May 2022 degree.

-SECTION 6E: SCHEDULE OF TUITION PAYMENTS
+\\SECTION 6E: SCHEDULE OF TUITION PAYMENTS\\